 You might also want to market to your existing mailing list.
 Let them know you’re going to be there, especially if you sell to a niche market.
 They might not know the event is happening.
 If they already do plan on going, doing this will help them find you.

 You can create your own Facebook event for the show and get your customers to commit to going – send them an invite.
-Going back to something we mentioned in our upselling blogs, if you get people to commit publically to something, they’re more likely to keep that commitment.
+Going back to something we mentioned in our upselling blogs, if you get people to commit publicly to something, they’re more likely to keep that commitment.

 Keeping all that in mind, you don’t want to invite your customers to an event that’s full of your competition.
 If you create custom caps and you look on the vendor list, and there are four other apparel vendors, don’t invite your customers.

-It will set you apart from the crowd by setting people up, so they’re familiar with you
+It will set you apart from the crowd by setting people up, so they’re familiar with you.

 Refining your 30-second pitch